DAMTP PhD Opportunities

 Applicants intending to apply for funding from the Cambridge Trusts will have much earlier deadlines by which they must submit their application.
 If possible applications should be submitted well in advance of these deadlines, so to avoid any delay in the supporting documents being received in good time.

-Applicants to the HEP, GR and QI research groups should note that we anticipate making some offers to outstanding candidates in March.
+Applicants to the Higher Energy Physics (HEP), General Relativity & Cosmology (GR) and Quantum Information (QI) research groups should note that we anticipate making some offers to outstanding candidates in March.
 These offers will be made on the basis of academic track record, and the applicant may also be invited to an interview and/or asked to sit a written admissions test.
 However, it is also expected that some of the PhD places in the HEP, GR and (possibly) QI groups will be offered in June once the Part III Mathematical Tripos results are available.
 If you are interested in being considered for the March round of offers we ask that you submit your application to the Graduate Admissions Office by December 15th at the latest.
 This arrangement applies equally to UK, EU and Overseas applicants.

 Please note that it is sometimes possible to start a PhD in DAMTP at a time other than the beginning of each academic year.
 You should contact us directly if you wish to discuss this possibility.